AWM52 1/11/18/5 - Headquarters London Victory March Contingent, 1946, part 4, Summary of events and correspondence - Part 3

 quarterdeck.

-20 MAY 46 AT SEA
+20 May 46

 Another hot tropical day with intermittent rain storms

-0845 hrs. officers conference in orderly room.
+0845 hrs.
+Officers conference in orderly room.
 The

-following information received from LONDON was
+following information received from LONDON was promulgated:

 (i) The Resident Minister, the Honourable John BEASLEY